-Note: Be aware of the ?!bindpass=MYPASS extension that is used above.
-Replace MYPASS with the password that is used to authenticate the LDAP request.

-- b.
+- Note the ?!bindpass=MYPASS extension that is used in the examples.
+Replace MYPASS with the password that is used to authenticate the LDAP request. - Certain characters must be escaped using the % method that is described in RFC 1738.
+You must escape any of the following characters: - URL-illegal characters, like spaces. - URL special characters, as defined in section 2.2 of RFC 1738. - The reserved character '?', which is the ACSCII 63 character, when it appears inside a dn, filter, or other element of an LDAP URL. - A comma character ',' if it occurs inside an extension value. - b.
 Optional: Set the advisorresponse field on the server object.
 If you set this field, you must set the value to a substring that is expected to be present in the response from the LDAP server. - 2.
 Start the LDAP URI advisor.
 To start the LDAP URI advisor, use the dscontrol advisor command: